gitsindonesia/ui-component/docs/guide/introduction.md

 In the future, GITS UI will include support for themes, allowing developers to easily change the overall appearance of their applications with a few simple changes.

 To get started with GITS UI, visit the [getting started guide](https://chat.openai.com/guide/getting-started).
-You can also view the components in action on the [Storybook](https://gits-ui.web.app/) or see examples on [GitHub](https://github.com/gitsindonesia/ui-component/tree/main/examples).
+You can also view the components in action on the [Storybook](https://gits-ui.web.app/) or see starter on [GitHub](https://github.com/gitsindonesia/ui-component/tree/main/starter).

 With GITS UI, you can bring your user interface ideas to life with ease.